jmeagher/playground/kubernetes/README.md

 From inside the cluster the REST API for ElasticSearch will be accessible with the service name and port 9200.

-## Run Kibana
+### Run Kibana

 Start the Elastic provided version of Kibana with `kubectl create -f kibana/kibana.yaml`.
 The kibana/kibana.yaml Kubernetes configuration will connect to the ElasticSearch cluster launched above.
 The login is the default from ElasticSearch (elastic/changeme).

 To access this instance from outside the cluster a port-forward can be used. `kubectl port-forward $(kubectl get pods | grep es-test-kibana | awk '{print $1}') 5601 5601` will create a local redirect to Kibana.
 Open that via http://localhost:5601/.

+### Run Locust

+Start the basic Locust test that is included with `helm install -n locust-es-test locust`.
+Connect to this with `kubectl port-forward $(kubectl get pods | grep locust-es-test-master | awk '{print $1}') 8089 8089`